leopard888/yt-dlp-mp4decrypt/README.md

 ## Supported extractors

-Sites supported by `yt-dlp` where unplayable formats are returned and the license URL is provided in the MPD (e.g. Brightcove) will work out of the box with this plugin.
+Sites supported by `yt-dlp` where unplayable formats are returned and the license URL is provided in the `mpd` file (e.g. Brightcove) will work out of the box with this plugin.
 Extractors which give the `This video is DRM protected` error even with `--allow-unplayable-formats` won't work.

 ## Format selection